0-29

 I get a therapist, I get a new one, I go to group therapy and physio once a week, I buy vintage dresses I never have the guts to wear and I wonder why I live in Oslo when I could be living in San Francisco.
 I go to vernissages, attend workshops and graduate shows, masking like a pro and trying desperately to hide my jealousy towards all the young and beautiful talent that seems to be everywhere.
 I have been dieting since I was 10, but I am still fat, I feel completely redundant and replaceable, and it’s incredibly debilitating.
 I spend way too much time reading news and reports about the climate and other humanitarian crisis, I don’t really have any close friends, maybe one or two, but they live far away.
 I miss my nieces and nephews deeply, but I could never move back home to the tiny island.

 Once a week I shave my head, my doctor gives me new pills to try (again), I teach my dog silly tricks and I smile every morning when she wakes me up wanting cuddles.
-We walk in the forest every day, very slowly so she can sniff it all, there’s deer and foxes and squirrels, but I often miss the ocean.
+We walk in the forest every day, very slowly so she can sniff it all.
+There are deer and foxes and squirrels, but I often miss the ocean.
 I look at the skies and wonder when I’ll die.
-I hope it happens quickly.